 As a new curriculum student, you will visit the Advising Department in Eason Student Services on the Statesville Campus or the Advising Offices in the Student Services Center, Building A at the Mooresville Campus, for your first advising session.
 During your advising session, you will discuss academic, career, and/or transfer goals.
 You will also begin to learn student success strategies.
 Later, you will be assigned a faculty advisor in your academic program area who will be your advisor until you graduate or change your major.
 Below are some frequently asked questions about faculty advisors.

 What does a faculty advisor do?

 Your faculty advisor is a faculty member within your program of study who will guide you through your major.
 Your advisor will assist you with course planning and can answer specific questions about how to put your degree to work for you after graduation.
 If you are planning to transfer to a four-year college or university, your advisor can answer your questions about transfer issues.

 Can I make an appointment to see my faculty advisor?

 Yes.
-Appointments may be made by telephone or you may visit your advisor during designated office hours.
+Appointments may be made by telephone, virtually, or you may schedule an in-person office visit with your advisor.

 Will my faculty advisor help me pick out my classes?

-Your faculty advisor will offer guidance and make suggestions about course choices that will help you achieve your educational goals.
+Your faculty advisor will offer guidance and make suggestions about course choices that will help you achieve your educational goals and follow your program of study and course sequencing.
 It is suggested that you plan ahead and review course offerings for each semester and compare those to the classes listed with your major in the Mitchell Catalog.
 Preparing ahead of time can make your advising time more productive and rewarding.